 Fitness Finders, Inc. partnered with Doug Finley, founder of the Center for Children's Running, to identify activities that fit well with the Mileage Club philosophy of running for fun.
-The chosen activities are field tested, easy to organize and ideal for encouraging children.
+The chosen fun fitness activities for kids are field tested, easy to organize and ideal for encouraging children.

 Fun & Fitness is full of simple, playful and effective running and walking activities that will meet the needs of the children at your school or agency.
 Chapters include: